Office: Smith 257 Laboratory: SC 3109

 Research Philosophy:

 -Broadly stated, my research interests are to understand how the environment controls life processes in fish and how fish can respond to environmental changes, especially those enacted by human activities.
 Climate change and other anthropogenic factors are altering fish habitat across the globe.
 These include, but are not limited to, the warming of waters, ocean acidification, expansion of hypoxic and anoxic dead zones, changing freshwater hydrology and altered ocean currents.
 How fish respond physiologically and behaviorally to these changes will determine which fishes survive the opening of the newest geological age, the Anthropocene.
 My work in this area started as an undergraduate at the University of Washington when I published my undergraduate research on the effects of acid rain on developing fish.
 My Ph.
 D. work at the University of Wisconsin-Madison focused on how fish from naturally acidic lakes thrived there; work still relevant today as concerns over global ocean acidification grow.
 My post-doctoral work in Germany on carp and Caribbean blue crabs concentrated on how animals respond to high carbon dioxide in the water.
-For my second post-doc in Nova Scotia (Canada) I studied how Atlantic cod adjust to different environments.
-Here I used fish exercise and metabolic performance as indicators of how well fish can potentially do in an environment, but I also further developed my remaining lifetime foci on the importance of individual differences in physiology and on establishing the repeatability of laboratory physiological measurements.
+For my second post-doc in Nova Scotia, Canada, I studied how Atlantic cod adjust to different environments.
+There I used fish exercise and metabolic performance as indicators of how well fish can potentially do in an environment, but I also further developed my remaining lifetime foci on the importance of intraspecific individual differences in physiology and on establishing the repeatability of physiological measurements made on fish from natural environments.

-– My current research is following three separate paths to continue to understand how fish fare in altered environments.
-One direction looks at hypoxia tolerance in juvenile striped bass, white perch and European sea bass and how these fish species function in the hypoxic zones ever-more present in their environment.
+– My current research is following several separate paths to continue to understand how fish fare in altered environments, and a new one examining the physiological tolerances of an invasive fish species to predict their expansion potential.
+One direction looks at hypoxia tolerance in juvenile striped bass, European sea bass and white perch, all members of the fish family Moronidae and all economically important, and how these fish species function in the hypoxic zones that they increasingly encounter in human-impacted environments.
 As humans continue to urbanize and expand, hypoxic estuarine zones will only increase and natural selection may favor those animals that perform better in hypoxia.

 – I have an active research program that involves students and is international in both its scope and recognition.
-I have supervised over 55 undergraduate research students and 19 Master’s students and conducted research in 6 different countries and collaborated with scientists of 15 different nationalities.
+I have supervised over 55 undergraduate research students and 20 Master’s students (see linked pages), conducted research in 6 different countries and collaborated with scientists of 15 different nationalities.

 Undergraduates supervised & selected outcomes: